yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_foundation/language_models.md

 The smoothing method discussed above borrows probability mass from observed $n$-grams and redistributes it to all $n-$grams, including both observed ones and unobserved ones.
 The borrowed amount is controlled by the parameter $\alpha$.
 A variation of such re-distribution is to just redistribute the borrowed probablity mass to those unobserved one.
 A key characteristic of these redistribution methods is that redistribution is carried out **equally**.

-Another popular smoothing approach is \textbf{back-off}.
+Another popular smoothing approach is **back-off**.
 The key idea is that the redistribution of the probability mass to an unobserved $n$-gram is dependent on the statistics of its constituent $n-1$ gram.
-The latest development of $n$-gram language modeling is to use modified Kneser Ney smoothing\cite{chen1999empirical}.
+The latest development of $n$-gram language modeling is to use modified Kneser Ney smoothing {cite:p}`chen1999empirical`.

 In the $n$-gram Katz's backoff model,